user guides

 Colours in the Atlas

-A short explanatory video that walks you through how colours are used in the Atlas, what they mean, and how to change the colour palette of the Maps.
+This short video walks you through how colours are used in the Atlas, what they mean, and how to change the colour palette of the Maps.

 Selecting a Location

-A short video that demonstrates how to select a location in the Atlas, including how to change from a National view to a State-specific view.
+This short video demonstrates how to select a location in the Atlas, including how to change from a National view to a State-specific view.

 Colours in the Atlas

-A short explanatory video that walks you through how colours are used in the Atlas, what they mean, and how to change the colour palette of the Maps.
+This short video walks you through how colours are used in the Atlas, what they mean, and how to change the colour palette of the Maps.

 Selecting a Location

-A short video that demonstrates how to select a location in the Atlas, including how to change from a National view to a State-specific view.
+This short video demonstrates how to select a location in the Atlas, including how to change from a National view to a State-specific view.

 A kid interacting with his tablet